ELIXIR-Belgium/BioContainers_for_training/Galaxy/README.md

 ### 3. Determine the topic

-Each training material is related to a topic.
+Each training is related to a topic.
 All training materials (slides, tutorials, …) related to a topic are found in a dedicated directory (e.g. transcriptomics directory contains the material related to exome sequencing analysis).
 Please visit [Including a new topic](https://galaxyproject.github.io/training-material/topics/contributing/tutorials/create-new-topic/tutorial.html) when the tutorial does not fit within one of the existing topics.

 ### 4. Genarate the file structure using planemo